 Check out your inventory.
 There must be items that need more attention than others.
 Therefore, you should not treat all of your inventory the same way.

-Using ABC techniques is the easiest way to categorize your inventory.
+Using the ABC technique is the easiest way to categorize your stock of goods, or commonly known as the supply chain management system.
 Items in category A require the most attention since its financial impact is quite significant although sales are unpredictable.

 Items in category C require less attention, because they have smaller financial impact, despite the high frequency of sales.
 Meanwhile, goods in category B fall somewhere in between.